rothsandro/eleventy-notes/Notes/Writing Notes.md

 ## Custom description

-Add a custom description to your note by including a `description` property in the front matter.
-This helps with search engines and sharing your notes on social media.
+Add a custom description to help with search engines and social media sharing:

 ```markdown
 ---